neweuropeancollege/gitbook-documentation/docs/initial-setup/set-up-your-signature.md

 Once that's done

-1. click on your picture on the top right again.
+1. Click on your picture on the top right again.
 2. Click Settings
 3. Click My Email Settings (under Email)
 4. Copy the following text into the email signature box